Valllent/LiveCryptoCoins/README.md

 # Live Crypto Coins Android

-Android application for investigating the live prices of major cryptocurrencies.
+Lightweight Android application for investigating the live prices of major cryptocurrencies.
 It draws a line graph for Bitcoin's price dynamics.
 The app uses a WebSocket connection to receive the latest data immediately.